 Masterpiece Classic: Classic English Literature Collection (Volume 2): Counts as 5 choices.
 Following the success of Classic English Literature Volume 1, PBS is proud to present the Second Volume of this revealing and entertaining look into the work and lives of some of the greatest authors in history.
 The films include The Mystery of Edwin Drood, Mansfield Park, The Turn of the Screw, and A Room with a View.
 Read more / watch the trailer.

 Masterpiece Theatre’s Family Collection: Counts as 5 choices.
 PBS Masterpiece mini-series for the whole family include “Carrie’s War,” “Goodbye Mr. Chips,” “Pollyanna,” and “The Railway Children.”
 Read more / watch the trailer.

-Everyone can feel like a winner: use coupon code Willow&Thatch for 10% off “Anne of Green Gables” related products (and more) at ShopatSullivan and code WILLOWTHATCH for 10% off at GazeboTV, the streaming home of “Anne of Green Gables,” the sequel, and other quality family movies and TV series.
+Everyone can feel like a winner: use coupon code Willow&Thatch for 10% off “Anne of Green Gables” related products (and more) at ShopatSullivan and the code WILLOWTHATCH for $10 off the Anne of Green Gables Trilogy at GazeboTV, the streaming home of “Anne of Green Gables,” the sequel, and other quality family movies and TV series.

 Round 3 winner: Linda P with “Catherine Cookson Collection.”
 Congrats!

 Round 2 winner: Lisa W with “Upstairs, Downstairs.”
 Congrats!

 Round 1 winner: John S with “Great Cinema” (15 Classic Films 1), “Great Cinema” (15 Classic Films 2) and “A Christmas Carol.”
 Congrats!